petelah/Stock-Portfolio-Tracker/README.md

 Once your first lot of stocks are in you can then run the update function whenever you want to get the latest end of day pricing and recalculation of your portfolio holdings.
+#### Usage
+The menu can be activated from the main menu using ^X(CTRL+X).
+Navigating through the menu's you can either press enter on the desired selection, press the corresponding number or click to select and enter to proceed, clicking will work with all elements as well to select them.

 ## Release History

+* 0.2.2
+    * FIX: Added a little solution to run even if the terminal height and width isn't right.
+    You will just need to resize it out instead.
 * 0.2.1
     * CHANGE: Update docs to reflect GUI addition.
 * 0.2.0